Abbytx/CrossKT_v02/README.md

 ![image](framework.png)
 This code is for the paper: Learning Asynchronous Common and Individual Functional Brain Network for AD Diagnosis.
-We report the best performance on ADNI datasets( https://adni.loni.usc.edu/).
+Experimental data sourced from ADNI datasets( https://adni.loni.usc.edu/).

 # Quick start (Train and Test)
 We provide the code for our model here (`Model.py`), and training and testing code（`main.py`).
 The specific model settings can be found in the article's documentation.